 RUSSIA: Jailings "equate peaceful believers with dangerous criminals"

 The jailing of six Jehovah's Witnesses in Saratov for up to three and a half years "equates peaceful believers with dangerous criminals", Jehovah's Witnesses complain.
 The Prosecutor's Office did not respond as to why it considered these men dangerous and should be jailed.
-A Khabarovsk court sentenced another man to assigned labour for discussing Jesus' Sermon on the Mount.Six men in Saratov have become the first Russian citizens to receive jail sentences after the Supreme Court's 2017 ban on all Jehovah's Witness activity.
+A Khabarovsk court sentenced another man to assigned work for discussing Jesus' Sermon on the Mount.Six men in Saratov have become the first Russian citizens to receive jail sentences after the Supreme Court's 2017 ban on all Jehovah's Witness activity.
 Konstantin Bazhenov, Aleksey Budenchuk, Feliks Makhammadiyev, Roman Gridasov, Gennady German, and Aleksey Miretsky were jailed on 19 September for between two and three and a half years in a general-regime labour camp (correctional colony).
 They intend to appeal.

 Neither the Prosecutor's Office nor the Court responded to Forum 18's question as to why they considered these men dangerous and should be jailed (see below).

-A court in Khabarovsk in the Far East ordered on 2 September that another man, Valery Moskalenko, should carry out over two years of assigned labour followed by six months' probation, also for allegedly "continuing the activities of a banned extremist organisation" (see below).
+A court in Khabarovsk in the Far East ordered on 2 September that another man, Valery Moskalenko, should carry out over two years of assigned work followed by six months' probation, also for allegedly "continuing the activities of a banned extremist organisation" (see below).

 The prosecution based its argument on a ten-minute recording of Moskalenko reading and commenting on Jesus' Sermon on the Mount at a Jehovah's Witness gathering.
 A prosecution "expert" claimed that his preaching contained evidence of "the promotion of exclusivity" and "calls for the continuation of the activities of the banned organisation" (see below).